-By 1910, Gottfried, who was now 36 years old was living in Randolph County, West Virginia and boarding with the William F. Ross family, who were also in the timber business.
+old was living in Randolph County, West Virginia and boarding with the William F. Ross family, who were also in the timber business.
 There had seven other boarders working there as well.
 His brother John and sister Rosa had moved on.
 Tragedy stalked the Wenger family in 1916.
-Gottfried's sister Elizabeth passed away, on March 28, at age 37.
+Gottfried's sister Elizabeth passed away, on read in part:

+March 28, at age 37.
 His parents were ill as well.

 His father prepared and filed a will on April 3.
-It read in part:
+It